soofstad/react-oauth2-pkce/README.md

   // user has been redirected back from the auth server postLogin?: () => void  // default: () => null
   // Optional callback function for the 'refreshTokenExpired' event.
-  // You likely want to display a message saying the user need to login again.
+  // You likely want to display a message saying the user need to log in again.
 A page refresh is enough. onRefreshTokenExpire?: (event: TRefreshTokenExpiredEvent) => void  // default: undefined
   // Whether or not to decode the access token (should be set to 'false' if the access token is not a JWT (e.g. from Github))
   // If `false`, 'tokenData' will be 'undefined' from the <AuthContext>
   decodeToken?: boolean  // default: true
   // By default, the package will automatically redirect the user to the login server if not already logged in.
-  // If set to false, you need to call the "login()" function to login (e.g. with a "Login" button) autoLogin?: boolean  // default: true
+  // If set to false, you need to call the "logIn()" function to log in (e.g. with a "Log in" button) autoLogin?: boolean  // default: true
   // Store login state in 'localStorage' or 'sessionStorage'
   // If set to 'session', no login state is persisted by 'react-oauth2-code-pkce` when the browser closes.
   // NOTE: Many authentication servers will keep the client logged in by cookies.
 You should therefore use
-  // the 'logout()'-function to properly logout the client.
+  // the logOut() function to properly log out the client.
 Or configure your server not to issue cookies. storage?: 'local' | 'session'  // default: 'local'
   // Sets the prefix used when storing login state storageKeyPrefix?: string // default: 'ROCP_'